Building Business Relations with China

 Dr Ying Zhang

-Dr Ying Zhang is tenured professor of entrepreneurship and innovation, Chinese economy and business at RSM.
-She is the RSM associate dean for China business and relations and the founder of the Erasmus China Business Centre.
+Ying Zhang is associate professor of entrepreneurship and innovation, Chinese economy and business at RSM.
+She is the RSM associate dean for China business and relations, and the founder of the Erasmus China Business Centre.
 Her research includes economic transitions and entrepreneurship development at national level, social capital and firms catching up at company level, and entrepreneurial cognition as well as entrepreneurship education at individual level.
-Dr Ying Zhang is also a strategic advisor at Strategic Swiss Partners, and has extensive business experience in and with China.
+Ying is also a strategic advisor at Strategic Swiss Partners, and has extensive business experience in and with China.

 Dr Jingyi Liu